 The Board urged the gold mining community to utilize the services of all licensed dealers to ensure that they can receive payments for their sales as effectively as possible.

 In a separate statement, the Ministry of Natural Resources and the Environment said that during a meeting on Wednesday, the Guyana Gold and Diamond Miners Association (GGDMA) and licensed gold dealers were encouraged to support the Government’s effort to increase the gold declaration.
-Minister of Natural Resources and the Environment Robert Persaud …..To continue reading, login or subscribe now.
+Minister of Natural Resources and the Environment Robert Persaud and Chairman of the GGB Dr. Gobind Ganga, met with GGDMA executives and licensed dealers and discussed and agreed to measures to improve the level of gold declaration.